Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Southwark and are not the council.
 About us

 The Corporate Parenting Committee was scheduled to discuss a range of important issues concerning children in care and care leavers.
 Key topics included updates on the Corporate Parenting Strategy, developments in the Kinship Local Offer, and a detailed report on school suspensions and exclusions affecting children in care.
-The committee was also set to review its work plan for the upcoming year.

-Virtual School Suspension, Exclusion, and Persistent Absence of Girls Report
+Virtual School Suspension, Exclusion and Persistent Absence of Girls Report

 Kinship Local Offer Developments and Implementation Plan

-Corporate Parenting Strategy 2026-2030 – Update
+Corporate Parenting Strategy 2026-2030 Update

-Progress towards the new strategy has included the delivery of the Bright Spots Survey, which gathered views from 246 children in care and care leavers.
-The findings from this survey have directly informed the strategy's development.
-The report also highlighted the eight pillars developed by Speakerbox, Southwark's Children in Care Council, which will be integral to the new strategy: Education and Employment, Non-discrimination, Safety and Support Services, Freedom of Expression, Standards and Treatment in Care, Voice of the Child, Knowledge of Rights, and Health Services.
+The development process has involved the Bright Spots Survey, which gathered views from 246 children in care and care leavers.
+The findings from this survey, analysed in March 2026, were intended to directly inform the strategy.
+Additionally, Speakerbox has developed eight pillars outlining priorities for care-experienced children and young people, which will be integral to the new strategy.
+These pillars include Education and Employment, Non-discrimination, Safety and Support Services, Freedom of Expression, Standards and Treatment in Care, Voice of the Child, Knowledge of Rights, and Health Services.

 Corporate Parenting Committee Workplan 2026-27